 Your shoulder is a complex joint that is capable of more motion than any other joint in your body.
 It is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).

 Shoulder arthroscopy is recommended if you have a painful condition that does not respond to nonsurgical treatment.
 Nonsurgical treatment includes rest, physical therapy, and medications or injections that can reduce inflammation.
 Inflammation is one of your body’s normal reactions to injury or disease.
 In an injured or diseased shoulder joint, inflammation causes swelling, pain, and stiffness.

 Injury, overuse, and age-related wear and tear are responsible for most shoulder problems.
 Shoulder arthroscopy may relieve painful symptoms of many problems that damage the rotator cuff tendons, labrum, articular cartilage, and other soft tissues surrounding the joint.

 Less common procedures such as nerve release, fracture repair, and cyst excision can also be performed using an arthroscope.
 Some surgical procedures, such as shoulder replacement, still require open surgery with more extensive incisions.

-Dr. Himanshu Gupta has an experience of nearly 10 years and has performed more than 200 arthroscopic surgeries of Knee.
-Below are some surgical videos of Shoulder Arthroscopyfor your better understanding.
+Dr. Himanshu Gupta has an experience of nearly 10+ years and has performed more than 200 shoulder dislocation surgeries and arthroscopic knee surgeries and .
+Below are some surgical videos of Shoulder Arthroscopy for your better understanding.